Lundy puffin postage stamps are widely known amongst the stamp collectors. The history behind the stamps of Lundy is similar to stamps of Herm Island.

 Lundy stamps from my collection

 Below are images of (used) Lundy postage stamps I have in my collection.
 As I do not have a printed catalogue for Lundy stamps, I have gathered the information from various online sources.
 I am very well aware that some information may be wrong.
 But please, drop in a comment and “educate me”

 Let us begin from the start… The ½ Puffin pink and the 1 Puffin blue values were issued on November 1, 1929.
 Stamps were printed by Bradbury Wilkinson and Co Ltd half a million copies each.

 Bradbury Wilkinson and Co Ltd did also the 6, 9 and 12 Puffin higher values introduced on the 9th July 1930.
 Below is an image of the imperf 9 puffin brown (on the right) as well as the ½ puffin imperf (on the left, I suspect this to be a complete bogus).

 Next on the line, I have the 1939 “Standing Puffin” design.
 These were issued in values of 2,3 and 4 puffins.

-In 1940 it was time for “V + Plane” Puffin overprints from the previous issues marking the 5th anniversary of airmail postage.
-I am interested to know what plane is on the overprint (please drop me a line if you have suggestions / knowledge).
+In 1940 it was time for “V + Plane” Puffin overprints from the previous issues marking the 5th anniversary of airmail postage. am interested in knowing what plane is on the overprint, so please drop me a line if you have suggestions / knowledge.

 Few years later, 1943, Lundy issued the “IX Anniversary of Airmail” puffin overprints.
 This time also the colored frame design is overprint.